openigtlink/ROS-IGTL-Bridge/README.md

 The node can be run as server or client.
 If you executed the test procedure, the node will send a "ROS_IGTL_Test_Transform" with random translation, a random "ROS_IGTL_Test_Point", a random "ROS_IGTL_Test_Pointcloud" including 20 points, a "ROS_IGTL_Test_String" and a "ROS_IGTL_Test_PolyData", which is a rendered model of the 3D Slicer MRHead sample data.
-Any data received from 3D Slicer and published to a ROS topic will be displayed by the test node.
+Any data received from 3D Slicer is published to a ROS topic by the bridge node and displayed by the test node.